Premier On-Campus Facility Now Equipped to Host Night Games

-Entering his 35th season at the helm of the Johns Hopkins baseball program, head coach Bob Babb has established the Blue Jays as one of the top teams in the nation, reaching a Regional Championship game in four of the last five seasons, including trips to the NCAA College World Series in 2008 and 2010.
+Entering his 39th season at the helm of the Johns Hopkins baseball program, Bob Babb has established the Blue Jays as one of the top teams in the nation, reaching the regional championship game five times since 2004 with trips to the College World Series in 2008 and 2010.

-Over the last ten seasons, Babb has earned several milestone victories.
+Over the last 14 seasons, Babb has earned several milestone victories.
 In 2002, he became the 14th active coach in Division III to win 600 career games with a 4-1 victory over Franklin & Marshall.
 Exactly three years later, Babb recorded his 700th win with a 7-5 triumph at home over Shenandoah.
 Babb tallied the 750th victory of his career in the 2007 season-opener against William Paterson.
 He recorded his 800th win against Swarthmore on March 29, 2008 and his 850th career win in the 2009 Centennial Conference Tournament with a 7-6 win over Franklin & Marshall.
-In 2010, Babb notched the 900th win of his career with a 7-4 victory over Shenandoah in the 2010 NCAA College World Series.
+In 2010, Babb notched the 900th win of his career with a 7-4 victory over Shenandoah in the College World Series.
 On March 20, 2014 Babb reached the illustrious 1,000-win mark with a 22-3 win over St. Joseph’s NY.

 In 1998, Babb guided the Blue Jays to a then school-record 36 wins with just four losses.
 Hopkins was ranked as high No. 4 in the nation during the regular season, won the Centennial Conference and UAA Championships and was the top seed in the 1998 NCAA III Mid-Atlantic Regional.

 Hopkins posted a record-setting 40-4 mark, the best record in the nation in 2004.
 The Blue Jays’ .909 win percentage of 2004 was the highest in school history.
 Hopkins set a then NCAA record with a 33-game season opening winning streak (broken by Trinity in 2008, whose streak was snapped, ironically, by Johns Hopkins in the College World Series) and advanced to the NCAA Mid-Atlantic Regional final before falling to Rowan, a Division III CWS participant that year.

 In 2007, the Blue Jays finished with the second most wins (38) and games played in school history (49).
 Hopkins captured its eighth Centennial Conference title and advanced to the NCAA Mid-Atlantic Regional final before falling to Kean in extra innings.
 Kean went on to win the College World Series.

 The Blue Jays returned to the regional championship game for a third consecutive year in 2009, falling to Shenandoah, 11-7, in the final game of the year.
-The Blue Jays finished the season with a 26-18 record and won their third-straight Centennial Conference Championship.
+The Blue Jays finished the season with a 28-16 record and won their third straight Centennial Conference Championship.

 Babb has led the Blue Jays to at least 20 wins in all but two seasons during his tenure and his teams have never finished a season below .500.
 He has coached 20 All-Americans and 15 of his players have moved on to the professional ranks.
 He was inducted into the Johns Hopkins Athletic Hall of Fame in 1996.

 Babb played baseball at Hopkins for four years from 1974 to 1977.
 The 1976 squad participated in the first NCAA Division III Championship Tournament, while the 1977 team won the Middle Atlantic Southeast title.
-Babb remains one of the all-time leaders at Hopkins in stolen bases, as he ranks eighth with 65.
+Babb remains one of the all-time leaders at Hopkins in stolen bases, as he is tied for eighth with 65.